Commissioning

 Vendor packages and tagged items need to be tested to the maximum in the manufacturer premises prior to shipping to demonstrate that they are fabricated correctly as per design.

-Reviewing of vendor engineering documentation and vendor follow-up during the equipment fabrication.
-Coordination between various vendors and FAT and SAT procedures review.
+Reviewing vendor engineering documentation and vendor follow-up during the equipment fabrication.

 Execution and Handover

-On site assistance to pre-commissioning and commissioning, site acceptance testing, start-up assistance and first-usage monitoring.
+On-site assistance to pre-commissioning and commissioning, site acceptance testing, start-up assistance and first-usage monitoring.

 Services that our commissioning workforce provide include installation assistance to pre-commissioning and commissioning, site acceptance testing, start-up assistance and first-usage monitoring.
 They have experience ensuring that all systems and components of the project are designed, installed, tested, operated, and maintained according to client’s operational requirements.